 This example of the risen Christ encourages us, his disciples, to also embrace our scars, our wounds, our vulnerability.
 We need not be ashamed of our bodily selves, no matter what our personal shape and size and age may be.
 One of the things I have appreciated about the yoga classes I have attended is that all shapes, sizes, and ages of bodies are in the classes and everyone is accepted and encouraged as they are.
 There is no competition and people are taught to work with the body they have.

 I have a young yoga friend named Patrik Bitter in Essen, Germany who began practicing yoga after major surgery at age 23 that left him with an ostomy.
 He is now an accomplished yoga teacher and he is not ashamed of his cut.

 Below I post a photo of my scarred and wounded body in Warrior 2 pose.
-The scar from the abdominal incision that surgically removed half of my cancerous colon and my left arm that doesn’t extend all the way because I have an elbow implant are visible.
+The scar from the abdominal incision that surgically removed half of my cancerous colon and my left arm that doesn’t extend all the way because I have an implant to replace my shattered elbow are visible.
 My bent left arm makes some poses difficult, but I am not ashamed of my body.
 I will be happy with whatever body I receive in the resurrection of the dead, including one that bears the wounds of this life.